demisto/content/Packs/AnsibleAzure/Integrations/AnsibleAzure/README.md

 ### Troubleshooting
 The Ansible-Runner container is not suitable for running as a non-root user.
-Therefore, the Ansible integrations will fail if you follow the instructions in the Cortex XSOAR [Docker Hardening Guide](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.10/Cortex-XSOAR-Administrator-Guide/Docker-Hardening-Guide).
+Therefore, the Ansible integrations will fail if you follow the instructions in [XSOAR 6.12 Docker Hardening Guide](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.12/Cortex-XSOAR-Administrator-Guide/Docker-Hardening-Guide). and [XSOAR 8 Docker Hardening Guide](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Cloud-Documentation/Docker-hardening-guide).

 The `docker.run.internal.asuser` server configuration causes the software that is run inside of the Docker containers utilized by Cortex XSOAR to run as a non-root user account inside the container.